mikebains41-debug/ai-gpu-energy-optimizer-/README.md

 ---

-## 🤝 Open for Partnership

-This project is currently a **live monitoring and throttling prediction platform**.
+This project is currently a
+**live monitoring and throttling prediction platform**.
 The next phase — automatic power capping and energy optimization — is ready for development with the right partner.

-If your organization wants to accelerate this roadmap, I am open to:
-- Licensing the current codebase
-- Joint development of power capping features
-- Acquisition discussions

 Contact: mikebains41@gmail.com